 - Finish off the rest of your fringe.
 “Pick up the right side section and add it to the middle section,” says Brager.
 “You will see a noticeable corner from your first middle section cut—this is now your guide.
 Brush through the section with a comb and follow with your fingers again.
 Pull down with a bit of tension towards the tip of the nose.
 Begin your next cut.
 Perfect this section and move to the left side and repeat these steps.
 Now that you have your guide, depending on how thick your bangs are, take one or two sections and complete the same steps.
 Middle snip, right snip, left snip.”

 - Clean things up.
 “For a piece-y finish, pull your first top layer up and back towards the crown of your head,” says Brager.
 “Some hair will fall out, and that’s okay.
 Once you see a clear triangle, cut those tiny tips off.
 Only cut the very ends!
 This technique lightens the bangs a little, but you don’t want to cut too much or you’d create a [separate] layer.
 Take your right section, cut into it and then do your left section.
-Remove the clips [holding back the rest of your hair] and spritz with Herbal Essences Hemp Seed Oil & Aloe Hair Mist Oil for instant shine.
+Remove the clips [holding back the rest of your hair] and spritz with a lightweight oil for instant shine.
 SUCCESS!
 You just trimmed your own bangs.
 A bang trim is a game-changer!”

 Does this method apply to curly hair, too?